 Priscilla Lane stars as Linda, a secretary in an advertising agency who dreams of climbing the corporate ladder and drawing a salary instead of wages.

-Still ambitious, Linda arranges a promising business venture for Jimmy, but Jimmy turns it down.
+Still ambitious, Linda arranges a promising business venture for Jimmy, but Jimmy, content, declines.
 Furious, Linda leaves Jimmy and resumes her career.
 Soon, she’s near the top of the ladder, working long nights alongside fellow advertising executive Harry, played by Bogart.

 Despondent, Jimmy throws himself into his work and achieves a large measure of success.
 As Harry makes his feelings for Linda clear, Linda realizes she’ll have to choose between Harry and Jimmy.
 She chooses poorly.

-Romantic comedies require us to like at least one of the leads.
-In Men Are Such Fools, I loathed them both.
+Romantic comedies require us to like at least one lead.
+Here, I loathed them both.

 Jimmy’s so chauvinistic it’s almost comical.
 But everyone in the film acts as though his behavior is acceptable.
 They laugh and chalk it up to young love.
 That’s when you realize it’s not Jimmy who’s supposed to be funny, but Linda for prioritizing her career over a man.

 Which brings us to Linda, who I loathed even more than Jimmy.
-You see, she doesn’t endure his behavior, she encourages it.
+She doesn’t just endure his behavior; she encourages it.
 Consider how Jimmy gets her to marry him.
 They’re at a pool party thrown by one of Linda’s bosses.
-Linda’s talking to a high level executive.
+Linda’s talking to a high-level executive.
 Furious that Linda would dare talk to another man, Jimmy stalks across the party, grabs Linda, pulls her into the pool and demands she marry him.
 When Linda says no, he pushes her head under water.
 He waits a beat, then lets her up.
 As Linda gasps for air, Jimmy repeats his demand.
 Again she says no. Back under she goes.
-This repeats—in full view of the guests, most of whom are Linda's superiors at work—until Linda agrees.
-And when she does, it’s not with resentment, but with a doe-eyed smile full of adoration for this man who just bullied her into marrying him.
+This repeats—in full view of the guests, most of whom are Linda’s superiors at work—until Linda agrees with a doe-eyed smile full of adoration.
 Now, I ask you, who’s worse: the ass or the woman who reinforces the behavior?